Shantanu1395/Algorithms/README.md

 # Algorithms
-Contains unsorted algorithms and programs
+Contains Algorithms and DataStuctures in Java,Python and C++